West Coast Hockey League

-The West Coast Hockey League was a professional minor ice hockey league active in the western United States from 1995 to 2003.
+The West Coast Hockey League (WCHL) was a professional minor ice hockey league active in the Western United States from 1995 to 2003.
 The number of teams ranged from six to nine.
 The teams were located in Alaska, Arizona, California, Colorado, Idaho, Nevada and Washington.

 The surviving teams of the West Coast Hockey League are part of the ECHL.

 History

 Beginnings

 The WCHL was a successor organization of the semi-professional Pacific Hockey League.
-Three former PHL teams, the Alaska Gold Kings (Fairbanks, Alaska), Anchorage Aces (Anchorage, Alaska), and Fresno Falcons (Fresno, California) were joined by the Bakersfield Fog (Bakersfield, California), Reno Renegades (Reno, Nevada) and San Diego Gulls (San Diego, California) to become the founding member teams of the WCHL.
+Three former PHL teams, the Alaska Gold Kings (Fairbanks, Alaska), Anchorage Aces (Anchorage, Alaska), and Fresno Falcons (Fresno, California) were joined by the Bakersfield Fog (Bakersfield, California), Reno Renegades (Reno, Nevada) and San Diego Gulls (San Diego, California) to become the founding member teams of the WCHL, with British Columbia businessman Bruce Taylor recognized as the league's founding father.
 The league retained these teams in a single division for its first two seasons, and played regular season games against a "Red Army" team from Russia (CKA-Amur, now Amur Khabarovsk) for the 1995–96 and 1996–97 seasons.